-In this paper, we introduce multiple composite ranking criteria, originated from maximum drawdown and successive recovery, and construct alternative momentum/contrarian-style portfolios in order to test predictability of the alternative ranking measures.
-Monthly momentum and weekly contrarian strategies based on the alternative stock selection rules are implemented in US and South Korea stock markets.
-It is noteworthy that the new selection rules exhibit better predictability on asset prices, because the alternative strategies outperform the traditional cumulative return-based strategies in performance and risk management.
-In particular, drawdown measures provide better trend-following strategies in a monthly scale and recovery criteria work well with the weekly strategies.
-The dominance in predictability and performance is also found in the Carhart four-factor model.
+In this paper, we introduce multiple composite ranking criteria originated from maximum drawdown and successive recovery.
+By adopting these ranking rules, we construct alternative momentum/contrarian-style portfolios in order to test predictability of the alternative ranking measures.
+Monthly momentum and weekly contrarian strategies based on the alternative stock selection rules are implemented in U.S. and South Korea stock markets.
+It is noteworthy that the new selection rules exhibit enhanced predictability on asset price such that the alternative strategies outperform the traditional cumulative return-based strategies in performance and risk management.
+In particular, drawdown measures provide more consistent trend-following strategies in a monthly scale, and recovery criteria robustly work with the weekly strategies.
+The dominance in predictability and performance is also found in each ranking portfolio and the regression from the Carhart four-factor model.
 The paper is structured as follows.
 In next section, new ranking rules based on maximum drawdown and sequential recovery are defined.
 In section \ref{sec_mddr_momentum_data_method}, datasets and methodologies are introduced.
-Performances and risk profiles for the alternative portfolios are presented in section \ref{sec_mddr_momentum_result}.
+Performance and reward-risk profiles of the alternative portfolios are presented in section \ref{sec_mddr_momentum_result}.
 Factor analysis on momentum returns is given in section \ref{sec_mddr_momentum_factor_analysis}.
 We conclude the paper in section \ref{sec_mddr_momentum_conclusion}.